202404-Y-ZA-FSW/movie-project/README.md

 - Dividing tasks as components between the team and avoiding most conflict issues.
 - Using states and setters to change the state of the component.
 - Using props to pass data from one component to another.
-- Using static-site generation and server-side rendering to fetch data and add them to pages.
 - Preparing folder structure in a way that makes your, and everyone elses work easier.
 - Adding new dependencies and how to use them.
 - Reading the documentation of the packages you use.
 - Reading the documentation of APIs and how to understand them.
-- Using Authentication tokens in your
 - Using routes to navigate between pages.
 - Using local storage to store information.
 - Using UI Kits to make styling components easier.